 The Evidence Base for the T.E.A.C.H.
-(Teacher Education And Compensation Helps) Early Childhood[®] Scholarship Program
+(Teacher Education And Compensation Helps) Early Childhood® Scholarship Program

-In 2005, 60.8% of children ages 0-6, not yet in kindergarten, attended a preschool or early education setting on a regular basis in the United States.1 Given the large number of children served in these programs, there has been growing attention to the quality of the early care and education services that children receive there.
-Research conducted over the past twenty years has consistently shown that the quality of children's early care and education is related to their cognitive and social development and has the potential to affect their language and math skills, relationships with peers, and academic success later in life.^{2,3}
+In 2011, 61% of children ages 0-6, not yet in kindergarten, attended a preschool or early education setting on a regular basis in the United States.1 In Florida, the percentage is even greater with 77% of eligible four-year-olds served in the Voluntary Prekindergarten Program alone.2 Given the large number of children served in these programs, there has been growing attention to the quality of the early care and education services that children receive.
+Research conducted over the past 30 years has consistently shown that the quality of children's early care and education is related to their cognitive and social development and has the potential to affect their language and math skills, relationships with peers, third grade reading level proficiency, and academic success later in life.
+34